StarRocks/starrocks/docs/en/administration/management/FE_configuration.md

 - Type: Boolean
 - Unit: -
 - Is mutable: Yes
-- Description: Whether or not to strictly check the datatype length consistency when activating an invalid materialized view.
-When set to False, the activation of the materialized view is not affected if the length of the datatype of the base table has changed.
+- Description: Whether to strictly check the length consistency of data types when activating an inactive materialized view.
+When this item is set to `false`, the activation of the materialized view is not affected if the length of the data types has changed in the base table.
 - Introduced in: v3.3.4

 <!--